 Real-world experience – A three-month internship with an organization aligned with your interests.
-We help secure positions with the broadest spectrum of sectors of any forestry or conservation program in Canada, including industry, all levels of government, private and non-governmental organizations at home or abroad.
+We help secure positions with the broadest spectrum of sectors of any forestry or conservation program in Canada, including industry, all levels of government, and private and non-governmental organizations at home or abroad.

 Collaborative Program in Environmental Studies